Bayesian recalibration of flux scale factors in diffuse radio maps using low-resolution absolute radiometers: Results

 To understand how the parameters are correlated between certain pixels, in Figure \ref{fig:corr_mtrx_zscore} we present the correlation matrix of $\langle \boldsymbol{s}\rangle, \langle \boldsymbol{g}\rangle$, and $\langle \boldsymbol{\beta}\rangle$ for a strip of 1024 consecutive pixels.
 Because the correlation matrix is symmetric, we will only consider the top half of the triangle.
 Ignoring the autocorrelation terms in the diagonal, we can see that the $\svec$ values in each pixel are generally uncorrelated with one another, as denoted by the consistently white/grey colour in the top third block of the matrix -- except for the first $\sim 140$ pixels.
 The $\svec$ values of these pixels are also slightly negatively correlated with the $\gvec$ and $\beta$ values.
 The presence of dark purple squares in the second and third blocks of the matrix indicates that some pixels are strongly positively correlated to each other.
 This is because they either reside in the same flux scale factor or spectral index zones.
 However, some $\gvec$ values are also moderately anti-correlated between different zones.
 Likewise, some $\beta$ zones can also be significantly anti-correlated with one another.

 This complex picture illustrates the difficulty of managing high-dimensional models in the face of limited information -- in this case, due to the low angular resolution of the low-frequency experiment.
+Because $\beta$ and $\svec$ are correlated, this could cause significantly longer correlation lengths of the chains, reducing the effective sample size.
+To help address this, one could consider using analytic marginalisation, an approach taken by \cite{stompor2009MNRAS.392..216S}, or even performing a second cheap $\svec$ sampling step immediately after a $\beta$ draw.
 Nevertheless, we are able to successfully draw samples from the joint posterior distribution, analyse their correlations, and diagnose some of the issues that arise.
 This demonstrates one of the main advantages of a fully Bayesian approach -- the provision of important contextual information to help interpret the `bottom-line' results.

 Finally, in Figure \ref{fig:sed}, we present the posterior mean (squares) and true (crosses) spectral energy distributions (SEDs) of six randomly-selected pixels, one from each spectral zone (left panel), and the mean and standard deviation of their residual with respect to the true SED (right panel).
 The theoretical SED corresponding to the posterior mean model is plotted as solid lines using Eq.~\ref{eqn:spectra}.
 The residual for these pixels is $\sim 2$~K or less at the reference frequency of 408 MHz, but much larger at lower frequencies.
 This is to be expected given the $\sim 10-15$\% fractional differences in $\svec$ shown in Fig.~\ref{fig:skymap_spect}; the sky is much brighter at lower frequencies, and so the absolute temperature difference will be correspondingly larger.